acrogenesis/Doodle-Doodle/README.md

 #### Movements
 ![movements](images/movements.png)

-This blocks are specifically designed to work with the maze.
+These blocks are specifically designed to work with the maze.
 The `move c[] blocks` block moves the ![triangle](images/triangle.png) the amount of blocks you want, in the `c[]` space you can specify any number.

-The `turn` block turns 90º the the left or to the right, you can choose the direction in the dropdown.
+The `turn` block turns 90º to the left or to the right, you can choose the direction in the dropdown.

 The `wall in fron?` block returns a boolean, telling you if there's a wall in front or not.